-We run several orphanages and oratories, which provide children with professional help in learning, assistance as they grow up and oftentimes, a simple meal.
-This help takes place at numerous summer and winter holiday camps and events and is supported by various groups and programs, which exist in our parishes.
+The Michaelite Fathers run several orphanages and oratories, which provide children with professional help in learning, assistance as they grow up and, oftentimes, a simple meal.
+This help takes place at numerous summer and winter holiday camps and events and is supported by various groups and programs, which exist in our Michaelite parishes.

 We also run a publishing house called “Wydawnictwo Michaelineum”.
-At present our Congregation has 330 members, comprised of one bishop, 266 priests, 17 brothers, 40 seminarians and 10 novices.
+At present our Congregation has 317 members, comprised of one bishop, 265 priests, 14 brothers, 22 seminarians and three novices.
 Fourteen priests, nine seminarians, one brother and two novices come from other countries.

-They work in 17 countries; Argentina, Austria, Australia Aruba, Belarus, Canada, Curaçao, Dominican Republic, Germany, Italy, Papua New Guinea, Paraguay, Poland, Puerto Rico, Switzerland, Ukraine, and the USA.
-Running 2 orphanages, several oratories and youth centers, five schools and 101 parishes.
-(23 parishes in Poland, 5 in Belarus, 3 in Ukraine, 7 in Paraguay and Argentina, 16 in Italy and Switzerland, 1 in USA, 7 in Canada, 8 in Australia, 16 in Germany, 18 in the Dominican Republic, Aruba, Curaçao and Puerto Rico.
+110 Michaelites work abroad in 17 countries; Argentina, Austria, Australia, Aruba, Belarus, Canada, Curaçao, Dominican Republic, Germany, Italy, Papua New Guinea, Paraguay, Poland, Puerto Rico, Switzerland, Ukraine and the USA.
+The Congregation runs two orphanages, several oratories and youth centres, five schools and 101 parishes, of which 23 parishes are in Poland, 5 in Belarus, 3 in Ukraine, 7 in Paraguay and Argentina, 1 in USA, 7 throughout Canada, 8 in Australia, 16 in Germany and 18 in the Dominican Republic, Aruba, Curacao and Puerto Rico.

 Blessed Fr Bronislaw Markiewicz has been chosen as patron of over 30 elementary and secondary schools as well as colleges in different parts of Poland.
 The Congregation consists of two provinces, three vice-provinces and one delegacy.